langchain-ai/langchain/templates/self-query-supabase/README.md

 # self-query-supabase

-This package is designed to host a LangServe API that can self-query Supabase.
-It allows you to use natural language to generate a structured query against the database.
+This templates allows natural language structured quering of Supabase.

 [Supabase](https://supabase.com/docs) is an open-source alternative to Firebase, built on top of [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL).

 It uses [pgvector](https://github.com/pgvector/pgvector) to store embeddings within your tables.

 ## Environment Setup

-You need to load the API keys for [`SupabaseVectorStore`](https://python.langchain.com/docs/integrations/vectorstores/supabase) and [`OpenAIEmbeddings`](https://python.langchain.com/docs/integrations/text_embedding/openai) as environment variables.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 Create a `.env` file in your project's root directory:

 _.env_